Chez Jo Goldenberg restaurant attack: Investigations and arrests

 In June 2015, a Palestinian named Zuhair Mohammed Hassan Khalid al-Abbasi, also known as "Amiad Atta," was arrested in Jordan, according to the Paris prosecutor's office, which also said that France has requested extradition.
 On June 17, Jordan released al-Abbasi on bail.

-Walid Abdulrahman Abou Zayed, 56, who has become a Norwegian citizen, is in French custody (as of 2022).
+Walid Abdulrahman Abu Zayed (born 1957/1958), who had become a Norwegian citizen since the attack, is in French custody as of December 2020.